Eligibility for the Regional Infrastructure Fund

 About the Regional Infrastructure Fund - Show an ability to deliver, including an implementation plan appropriate to the size, scale and nature of the project, robust project governance/decision-making systems and risk identification and management.

-- Have a co-investment element (from a private sector investor, iwi or other non-government entity) where relevant (for example, not be wholly central government-funded unless concessionary funding is supported), while any investments in individual businesses must have an element of co-investment.
+- Have a co-investment element (from a private sector investor, iwi or other non-government entity) unless there are specific reasons why this not possible.
+All individual businesses with be expected to have co-investment.

 - Require government financial support to progress or to attract private sector investment (either within the region or elsewhere) – in other words, the project would not otherwise happen without RIF support.